zaleni/WSA/README.md

   [evaluation/Real_Lift2_Example/README.md](evaluation/Real_Lift2_Example/README.md)

 The real-robot examples split inference into a GPU policy server and a robot-side client.
-They are intended as reference integrations that you can adapt to your own hardware.
-Our evaluation results were conducted on `NVIDIA GeForce RTX 4090 GPUs`.
+They are intended as reference integrations that can be adapted to your own hardware.
+The released checkpoints were evaluated on `NVIDIA GeForce RTX 4090 GPUs`.

 ## Training

-All WSA training scripts live directly under `launch/`.
+All WSA training scripts are under `launch/`.
-For finetuning, initialize from the released base pretrained model with `POLICY_INIT_PATH=zaleni/WSA-Base`.
+For fine-tuning, initialize from the released base pretrained checkpoint with `POLICY_INIT_PATH=zaleni/WSA-Base`.
-We trained models on `8 × NVIDIA H200 GPUs`.
+Training used `8 × NVIDIA H200 GPUs`.

-### RoboTwin Finetuning
+### RoboTwin Fine-tuning

 `launch/wsa_base_finetune_robotwin.sh` discovers all LeRobot-v3 datasets under
-`ROBOTWIN_ROOT` and trains over them as a multi-dataset run.
+`ROBOTWIN_ROOT` and trains on them as a multi-dataset run.

 Download the RoboTwin LeRobot-v3.0 dataset from Hugging Face and point `ROBOTWIN_ROOT` to the local download directory: